LeXofLeviafan/mreframe/README.md

 To minimize dependencies (and thus keep the library lightweight as well, as well as make it easy to use), `mreframe` uses [Mithril](https://mithril.js.org) in place of React; it also has no other runtime dependencies.
-In current version, it has size of 8Kb (3.5Kb gzipped) by itself, and when including required Mithril modules it merely goes up to 24Kb (9Kb gzipped).
+In current version, it has size of 10Kb (4Kb gzipped) by itself, and with required Mithril submodules included it merely goes up to 26Kb (9.5Kb gzipped).

 The library includes two main modules: [`reagent`](docs/reagent.md) (function components modelling DOM with data literals), and [`re-frame`](docs/re-frame.md) (state/side-effects management).
 You can decide to only use one of these as they're mostly